thybag/PHP-SharePoint-Lists-API/readme.md

 #### Deleting Rows

-To remove rows an ID is also required, to remove the record for James with the ID 5 you would use:
+In order to delete a rowq, an ID as well as list name is required.
+To remove the record for James with the ID 5 you would use:

     $sp->delete('<list_name>', '5');

+If you wished to delete a number of records at once, an array of ID's can also be passed to the delete multiple method

+    $sp->deleteMultiple('<list_name>', array('6','7','8'));

 #### CRUD - Create, Read, Update and Delete
 The above actions can also be performed using the CRUD wrapper on a list.
 This may be useful when you